Annotations in source code

-[Conditional("JETBRAINS_ANNOTATIONS")] so the compiler will ignore the attribute usages in your code, which means that no binary reference to the 'JetBrains.Annotations.dll' assembly will be produced.
-However, you can define 'JETBRAINS_ANNOTATIONS' conditional compilation symbol in your projects to preserve the attributes in metadata.
+[Conditional("JETBRAINS_ANNOTATIONS")] attribute so the compiler will ignore the attribute usages in your code, which means that no binary reference to the 'JetBrains.Annotations.dll' assembly will be produced.
+However, you can define 'JETBRAINS_ANNOTATIONS' conditional compilation symbol in your projects to preserve the attributes in the metadata.

-Enabling ReSharper code annotations support in your project
+Enable code annotations support in your project

 The recommended way is to install the NuGet package with the

 Actually, you do not even need to go to the NuGet website to get the package.
 Just add the

-JetBrains.Annotationswith the annotation classes are shown in the Namespaces with code annotation attributes list.
-Check the entries that contain the desired implementation.
+NotNullAttributedeclarations) are shown in the Namespaces with code annotation attributes list.
+Check the entry that contains the desired implementation.

-- Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
-For more information, see Managing and Sharing ReSharper Settings.
+Click Save in the Options dialog to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To list.
+For more information, refer to manage and share resharper settings.

-Using Context Actions to add annotation attributes
+Use Context Actions to add annotation attributes